allisonamber/AbelmoschusEsculentus/README.md

 	region="-50,0,741,785"
 url="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d0/George_Washington_Carver_c1910_-_Restoration.jpg/640px-George_Washington_Carver_c1910_-_Restoration.jpg">

-Despite the significant scientific and culinary achievements reached by African Americans such as George Washington Carver, by the 1930s, the entertainment and advertising businesses began promoting a contradictory image of Black people and their culinary contributions. [^Ref 38] In other words, these stereotypes downplayed the generations of forced labor and cultural knowledge required to foster the culinary skills and influence actually possessed by African Americans.
-In the wake of the Civil Rights Movement, however, Black communities began to take  matters of representation into their own hands to contest racist mischaracterizations.
-In the 1960s and 1970s, soul food dishes such as fried okra began to surge in popularity again due to a wave of African Americans migrating up north. [^Ref 39] The longing for old foodways birthed a movement of Black-authored soul food cookbooks like Hattie Rhinehart-Griffin’s 1969 Soul-Food Cookbook, which called for recipes and ingredients that epitomized home, which referred both to the South and to Africa.
-For instance, Rhinehart-Griffin’s take on fried okra [^Ref 40] simultaneously pays homage to both her African and Southern roots.
+Despite the significant scientific and culinary achievements reached by African Americans such as George Washington Carver, by the 1930s, the entertainment and advertising businesses began using stereotypical images of Black people and their culinary contributions. [^Ref 38] That downplayed the generations of forced labor and cultural knowledge required to gain the culinary skills and influence they possessed.
+In the wake of the Civil Rights Movement, however, Black communities began to take matters of representation into their own hands to contest racist characterizations.
+In the 1960s and 1970s, soul food dishes such as fried okra began to surge in popularity due to a wave of southern African Americans migrating north. [^Ref 39] The longing for old foodways birthed a movement of Black-authored soul food cookbooks like Hattie Rhinehart-Griffin’s 1969 *Soul-Food Cookbook,* Rhinehart-Griffin included recipes and ingredients that epitomized home--referring to the South and to Africa--including her take on fried okra. [^Ref 40]
 <param ve-image
 	label="A New Orleans Style Fried Okra"
 	description="A Plate of Fried Okra From The Praline Connection Restaurant"